dbousque/lymp/README.md

 val get_module : pycommunication -> string -> pycallable
 ```
 - 1. a value returned by `init`
-- 2. name of the module you whish to use (can be something like `"app.crypto.utils"`)
+- 2. name of the module you wish to use (can be something like `"app.crypto.utils"`)

 </br>
 ```ocaml